Kentucky's 13th House of Representatives district

 Kentucky's 13th House of Representatives district is one of 100 districts in the Kentucky House of Representatives.
 Located in the western part of the state, it comprises part of Daviess County.
 It has been represented by DJ Johnson (R–Owensboro) since 2021.
+He previously represented the district from 2017 to 2019.
 As of 2023, the district had a population of 43,320.

 Voter registration

 On January 1, 2025, the district had 33,398 registered voters, who were registered with the following parties.